-Bayes stable equilibrium is an empirically motivated notion that offers a simple approach to rationalizing stable outcomes while accounting for informational feedback from players' observation of realized outcomes.
-Its focus is different from the traditional Nash framework that studies the implications of non-cooperative assumptions.
+Bayes stable equilibrium is an empirically motivated notion that offers a simple approach to rationalizing stable outcomes while accounting for the informational feedback from players' observation of realized outcomes.
+Its focus is different from the traditional Nash frameworks that study the implications of non-cooperative assumptions.
 We provide a comparison in Appendix D using a simple two-player entry game example familiar in the econometric literature on game-theoretic models.